 Many network marketing pyramid schemes will attempt to shield their illegal actions by pretending to sell a product or service.
 When the time comes to provide the product, however, the company will provide little infrastructure and support to distributors.
 Instead, distributors are driven to recruit more and more people to join their “downline.”
 Their sales will allegedly work their way up and benefit the person who recruited them.
 However, the company’s lack of sales betrays the fact that the only people making money are the ones at the top collecting the start-up fees.

 This defunct company was based on the premise that they were selling music through an online store.
 Bands and artists would pay a recurring fee (annually or monthly) to sell their music through the store, and artists who recruited other musicians would pocket a percentage of their recruits’ sales.
 The problem with BurnLounge was that few people were actually selling much music at all.
 The vast majority of BurnLounge’s profits came from registration fees, and a Federal Trade Commission investigation accused the company of being a pyramid scheme in 2012.
 As of this post, the FTC has begun mailing refund checks totaling $1.9 million to people who lost money to BurnLounge.

-This company was recently accused by the FTC of being a pyramid scheme, and I covered the ramifications in depth in a recent blog post.
+This company was recently accused by the FTC of being a pyramid scheme.
 Vemma advertised itself as a multi-level marketing company selling energy drinks and health products.
 In practice, however, the company charged massive registration fees and required significant product purchases to start a Vemma business.
 Recruitment was marketed as a way to make money quickly, while sales were difficult to come by due to a lack of company support.